rwedzony/employee-management-system-f/README.md

   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/admin_dashboard.png">
 </p>

 which serves admin basic inforamtions of the current company state.
 This means how many employees are currently in DB, what is the sum of their salary.
-Also the detailed information about all system tasks is delivered: How many, how many of them are currently assign/ unassigned, how many has "NEW" as well as "DONE" status.
+Also the detailed information about all system tasks is delivered: How many, how many of them are currently assigned / unassigned, how many has "NEW" as well as "DONE" status.